-In this chapter, we will discuss eigenvalues and eigenvectors: these are "characteristic values" (and "characteristic vectors") associated to a linear operator $T:V\to V$ that will allow us to study T in a particularly convenient way.
+In this chapter, we will discuss eigenvalues and eigenvectors: these are characteristic values (and vectors) associated to a linear operator $T: V \to V$ that will allow us to study T in a particularly convenient way.
 Our ultimate goal is to describe methods for finding a basis for V such that the associated matrix for T has an especially simple form.

 We will first describe diagonalization, the procedure for (trying to) find a basis such that the associated matrix for T is a diagonal matrix, and characterize the linear operators that are diagonalizable.
-Then we will discuss a few applications of diagonalization, including the Cayley-Hamilton theorem that any matrix satisfies its characteristic polynomial, and close with a brief discussion of non-diagonalizable matrices.